-Proceeds of the Offered Bonds, together with other available funds, are expected to be used to: (a) refund certain obligations of the Authority which will make funds available to finance, together with other proceeds of the Offered Bonds, Mortgage Loans (or participations therein) (the "2023OP First Mortgage Loans") indirectly through the acquisition of certain portfolios of mortgage-backed securities guaranteed by the Government National Mortgage Association (the "2023OP GNMA MBS"), (b) finance certain Second Mortgage Loans (the "2023OP Second Mortgage Loans"), (c) fund a deposit to the 2023 Series OP subaccount of the Revenue Fund and (d) pay the costs of issuance in connection with the Offered Bonds.
-The 2023OP First Mortgage Loans and the 2023OP Second Mortgage Loans are referred to herein, collectively, as the "2023OP Mortgage Loans."
-The 2023OP Mortgage Loans will be originated under the Authority's Qualified Single Family Mortgage Program.
-See "PART II - THE SINGLE FAMILY MORTGAGE PROGRAM."
+Proceeds of the Offered Bonds, together with other available funds, are expected to be used to: (a) finance Mortgage Loans (or participations therein) (the "2023Q First Mortgage Loans") indirectly through the acquisition of certain portfolios of mortgage-backed securities guaranteed by the Government National Mortgage Association (the "2023Q GNMA MBS"), (b) finance certain Mortgage Loans insured or guaranteed by a Governmental Insurer that were previously purchased by the Authority (the "2023Q Governmental Mortgage Loans"), (c) finance certain Second Mortgage Loans (the "2023Q Second Mortgage Loans)", (d) fund a deposit to the 2023 Series Q subaccount of the Revenue Fund, (e) fund a deposit to the 2023 Series Q subaccount of the Debt Service Reserve Fund; and (f) pay the costs of issuance in connection with the Offered Bonds.
+The 2023Q First Mortgage Loans, the 2023Q Governmental Mortgage Loans."
+The 2023Q First Mortgage Loans and the 2023Q Second Mortgage Loans and the 2023Q First Mortgage Loans and the 2023Q First Mortgage Loans and the 2023Q First Mortgage Loans and the 2023Q Second Mortgage Loans and the 2023Q First Mortgage Loans and the 2023Q Second Mortgage Loans will be originated under the Authority's Non-Qualified Single Family Mortgage Program.
+See "PART II - THE SINGLE FAMILY MORTGAGE PROGRAM".